Shaolin Cowboy

-In 2017, Dark Horse Comics published a new 4-part series, written and drawn by Darrow, called Who'll Stop The Reign?
+In 2017 and 2022, Dark Horse Comics published a new 4 issue miniseries Who'll Stop The Reign?, again written and drawn by Darrow.

 The series ran from April to July 2017 and was colored by Dave Stewart.
 Variant covers for the issues were produced by Frank Miller, Frank Cho, Sergio Aragones and Genndy Tartakovsky.

+Next was the 7 issue Shaolin Cowboy: Cruel to be Kin, ending in 2022.

+The last issue Shaolin Cowboy #7 hit the stands in November 2022.

 Plot summary

 The book is about an unnamed former Shaolin monk who wanders the land with a talking mule named Lord Evelyn Dunkirk Winniferd Esq. the Third.
 Having been "asked" to leave the Shaolin temple, he has since had a bounty placed on his head, which many are eager to collect.
 Given the Shaolin Cowboy's prowess in martial arts, however, this will be very difficult.

 Taking place in an unspecified time setting (as the first issue notes, "the day after yesterday and a week before tomorrow"), the book features extremely detailed artwork and equally violent and absurd action scenes; in one, the main character battles a giant shark with a human head in its mouth using two chainsaws tied on the ends of a long stick – which all takes place in the stomach of a lizard, on whose back a city is located.